-When you travel on the road from the picture perfect Free State village of Clarens towards the Golden Gate Highlands National Park, after 17 kilometres or so you will drive through the check point & after a few kilometres you will see a small cemetery on the left hand side in a grass clearing.
-Turn off the road & stop next to the Van Reenen family cemetery.
 The dozen or so graves are enclosed by a low sandstone wall.
-Above the cemetery on the right, the Rooiberge of the eastern Free State with their eroded cliffs & exposed, horizontal sandstone strata in golden hues of ochre, red & orange, stand as silent sentinels watching over the graves.
+Above the cemetery on the right, the Rooiberge of the eastern Free State with their eroded cliffs and exposed, horizontal sandstone strata in golden hues of ochre, red and orange, stand as silent sentinels watching over the graves.

-Behind the cemetery, on the banks of a river which meanders through lush grassland & reeds, a solitary Weeping Willow tree, its long, thin branches whipped by the wind.
-This is a well chosen & peaceful, final resting place for loved ones.
-In this tiny cemetery on the side of the road you will find the graves of Valerie & Johan lying beside each other.
+This is a well chosen and peaceful final resting place for loved ones.
 In the same cemetery you will find the grave of a brave young hero called Nathan van Reenen lying just below below the tombstone of his brother Laurens.
 Nathan was slain by an unknown assailant on 7 December 2013 in Durban whilst coming to the assistance of a victim of crime.
 He was sixteen years old.

 Ride on young lovers, ride away,